AFLplusplus/LibAFL/fuzzers/libfuzzer_libpng/README.md

 # Libfuzzer for libpng

 This folder contains an example fuzzer for libpng, using LLMP for fast multi-process fuzzing and crash detection.
+To show off crash detection, we added a ud2 instruction to the harness, edit harness.cc if you want a non-crashing example.
 It has been tested on Linux.

 ## Build